Digital Security Explained

 When a password is reused across multiple websites, a breach in one system can enable compromise in others.

-This is sometimes exploited through credential stuffing — automated attempts using previously leaked login data.
+Attackers often exploit this through credential stuffing — automated login attempts using previously leaked username‑password pairs.

 Strong password characteristics